ondrahermanek/kb/README.md

 - https://medium.com/swlh/the-ultimate-engineers-guide-to-code-refactoring-c38372632906
    - `refactoring`
    - When, what, how to refactor.
-The costs and befenits.
+The costs and benefits.
 Some approaches.

 - https://techleadjournal.dev/episodes/89 (https://www.youtube.com/watch?v=ME4UTpKlr0c)
    - `code quality`